Foreign travel advice

 Sale of antiquities

-The possession, sale and export of antiquities is illegal.
+Buying or exporting antiquities is illegal.
 You could be fined and receive a prison sentence of 5 to 12 years.
 Some historical items found at local markets and in antique shops can be sold within Turkey but are illegal to export.
-Confirm the legal requirements before purchasing or exporting such items.
+Confirm the status of antique items before you buy them.

 Using cameras

-Do not take photographs near military or official installations.
+Do not take photographs of or near military or official installations.
 Ask for permission before photographing people.

 LGBT+ travellers

-Homosexuality is legal in Turkey.
-However, many parts of Turkey are socially conservative and showing affection in public could result in unwelcome attention.
+Same-sex sexual activity is legal in Turkey.
+However, many parts of Turkey are socially conservative and showing affection in public could receive unwelcome attention.
 Read more advice for LGBT+ travellers.

 Comments about the nation and flag

-It is illegal to insult the Turkish nation, state or the national flag, or to deface Turkish currency.
-These laws can also apply to comments or images online wherever they were uploaded.
-Offences under these laws carry a penalty in Turkey of a prison sentence of between 6 months and 3 years.
+It is illegal to insult the Turkish nation or the national flag.
+These laws can also apply to comments or images online no matter where you were or when you posted them.
+Defacing Turkish banknotes is also illegal.
+Offences under these laws are punishable by a prison sentence of between 6 months and 3 years.

 Outdoor activities and adventure tourism